 Both the principal contractor and contractors have duties when it comes to the construction site induction.
 Firstly, the principal contractor must make sure a suitable site induction is provided.
 And secondly, contractors must make sure the induction is provided if it hasn't been by the principal contractor (for example on one-contractor projects where there is no principal contractor).

 Site inductions are so important you shouldn't just be giving them to workers, but to anyone who comes on your site.
 The client, engineers, designers etc. You should also consider if visitors need a construction site induction.
 Because the site hazards are a risk to anyone on the site, not just those working there every day.

 You might think that a site induction should be carried out on the first day of the project.
 And it should for those that start work on the first day.
 But don't forget that in construction, different trades start at different times.

 Inductions need to be given on the first day of the project, but also every time someone new starts.
 Some contractors might not start work on the project for a couple of months after the project started, and they still need to be inducted.
 Whenever someone new arrives, they must be given the information they need to stay safe.

 No matter who you are, if you are working on a construction site, make sure you have been inducted.

-You can use the construction site induction form to create and record your construction site induction.
+Use the construction site induction form to carry out and keep a record of your construction site induction.